PiGames-art/Pi-License-Collection/V-Pi-Lv1/V-Pi-Lv1.md

 ## License Usage

-1. **For Videos**
+1. **For Content**
-   - A copy of this license must be included alongside the video.
+   - A copy of this license must be included alongside the content.
 If that is not possible, this license text must be included in the video description.

 2. **For AI**
    - Videos (or some videos) used in training must be listed in a file named `VIDEOS-LICENSE.*format*` , `SOME-VIDEOS-LICENSE.*format*` , `MEDIAS-LICENSE` or `SOME-MEDIAS-LICENSE` and the description must include the following: